oleja1shpep/image_processor/README.md

 ## Unit Tests

-If you want to run unit tests you need to write:
+If you want to run unit tests you need to go to `/image_processor/build` directory in terminal and write:

 `% make unit_tests`